Credit units: 3

 Weekly hours: 3 Lecture hours and 1 Tutorial hours

 This course will introduce visualization process for different datasets, design principals, techniques for developing effective visualizations, visualization algorithms and interaction techniques.
 The course is targeted to students interested in using visualization in their own work, as well as to those who are interested in developing visualization systems.
 Topics include: data abstractions, visualization process, design principles, visualizations of tabular data, geo-visualizations, cartographic representation, visualization for sets, temporal and hierarchical data (treemaps, radial layouts), network visualizations, visualization algorithms and software, interactions with large datasets, and a brief overview of visual analytics.

-Note: Students with credit for CMPT 398.3 Information Visualization may not take this course for credit.
+Note: MATH 164 is recommended.
+Students with credit for CMPT 398.3 Information Visualization may not take this course for credit.

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.